 Falls do not have to involve high places—in fact, most falls take place on even ground.
 One moment, you can walk along—and the next, you can slip on something and end up on the floor.
 Slips and falls take place every day and can derail your life in an instant.

-You need an attorney who can stand up for your rights as a slip and fall victim in a potentially challenging and hotly contested case, so please contact the law office of Stewart J. Guss to discuss your case.
+You need an attorney who can stand up for your rights as a slip and fall victim in a potentially challenging and hotly contested case, so please contact Stewart J. Guss, Injury Accident Lawyers to discuss your case.

 Since establishing our headquarters in Houston, Texas in 1999, our firm has grown to numerous locations across the country, including hubs in Dallas, New Orleans, Los Angeles, and Atlanta.
 Along the way, we’ve built a trusted network of partners throughout all 50 states who share our values and our commitment to excellence.